ChStLeGitHub/Project19-USDA-Data-SQL-Queries/README.md

 This repository contains SQL queries and their corresponding results using datasets sourced from the United States Department of Agriculture's (USDA) open data portal.
-The datasets are about production of goods in each state over the years, specifically: cheese, coffee, eggs, honey, milk, and yogurt.
+The datasets are about the production of goods in each state over the years, specifically: cheese, coffee, eggs, honey, milk, and yogurt.

 The full dataframes are located in the **Dataframes** folder, the SQL queries I did are located in the **SQL Queries** folder, and the corresponding results are in the **SQL Results** folder.
 Furthermore, a screenshot of the ER diagrams can be found in the main branch.